jspahrsummers/effective-code-review/Effective Code Review.md

 ^ One of the most impactful things you can do is unblock your colleagues.
 PRs sitting open and unreviewed = lower productivity for everyone.

 ^ I recommend establishing a maximum turnaround time for code reviews (e.g., 24 hours during the working week).
-If you're having trouble context switching, or bouncing back and forth between reviews and your own coding, establish a few recurring review times as a habit—like before starting your day, after lunch, at the end of your day
+If you're having trouble context switching, or bouncing back and forth between reviews and your own coding, establish a few recurring review times as a habit—like before starting your day, after lunch, and at the end of your day.

 ---

 # [fit] Critique the **code**
 ## *(not the person)*

 ^ You may have heard the expression, "you are not your code."
-I prefer this reversal of it.
+I prefer "_they_ are not their code."

-^ The code that someone submits should not reflect upon them _as a person_.
+^ The code that someone submits should not reflect upon them as a person.
 Code reviews should never make it personal.
 It should be about the problem we're trying to solve, and whether this particular version of the change is the best way to do it.

 ---